Google Ads

 Google Ads is not about hacks, tricks, or chasing platform novelty.

-It is a system built on structure, signal quality, intent alignment, landing page relevance, and disciplined optimization.
+It is a performance system built on structure, signal quality, intent alignment, landing page relevance, and disciplined optimization.

 Do the fundamentals properly, and scale becomes much easier.